-The central area to stay in northern Bali and well known for its dolphin watching spots – Lovina is a laid-back region where you can enjoy a peaceful stay, aquatic sports aren’t practiced here, and there aren’t too many attractions nearby, so you’ll be able to enjoy the beaches calmly.
+The central area to stay in northern Bali and well known for its dolphin watching spots – Lovina is a laid-back region where you can enjoy a peaceful stay, aquatic sports aren’t practiced here, and there aren’t too many attractions nearby, so you can enjoy the beaches without the crowds.

 Through the eastern coastline of Bali, you’ll be able to enjoy the same black sands of the northern region but without being secluded.

-The eastern regions of Bali are great for families and couples because tourism is driven by a small group of Balinese villages that haven’t exploited the area to its fullest.
+The eastern regions of Bali are great for families and couples who are looking for a more authentic stay because tourism is driven by a small group of Balinese villages.
 If you’re looking to spend an exciting Balinese family holiday, this area might be on of the best places to stay in Bali.

 This is an excellent spot for those looking to balance calmed and relaxed days with exciting nightlife since getting to the southern areas like Kuta is just a couple minutes away.